 Have you ever known that ammonia could discolor a stain of the grass in minutes?
 Ammonia has many unique properties that help to eliminate stains from fat, blood and wine.
 It also helps to do away with spots and traces of iron.
 Soak the sponge in an ammonium solution, and wipe the stain with the sponge until it fades.
 After that, dip the stained cloth in cold water for some time.
 Leave it to dry and the stain will disappear in a few minutes.

 # Using a vacuum cleaner

-There is no need to bleach or wash the stains using harsh detergent, which can damage the fabric and color of your rug.
-You can get rid of grass stains simply using a canister vacuum cleaner, as it guarantees safe, easy and less time-consuming cleaning process.
+There is no need to bleach or wash the stains using a harsh detergent, which can damage the fabric and color of your rug.
+You can get rid of grass stains simply using a canister vacuum cleaner, as it guarantees a safe, easy and less time-consuming cleaning process.
 Moreover, it: